Kuberboat/Kuberboat/docs/setup-worker.md

   1. FORWARD 4
      FORWARD 7 (ACCEPT)

-  # The following packets go this way, since a connection hash been established before.
+  # The following packets go this way, since a connection has been established before.
   2. FORWARD 3 (ACCEPT)
   ```